The Real Estate Investment Structure Taxation Review: France

 Subject to any applicable double tax treaties, capital gains realised on sales of shares in companies that do not predominantly invest in real estate are, in principle, subject to the Article 244 bis B FTC withholding tax only if the shareholder holds or has held (together with their family members) a substantial shareholding at any time over the past five years.
 A substantial shareholding is defined as more than 25 per cent of the rights to the company's profits.

 As regards transfer taxes and VAT, the rules outlined above in respect of acquisitions also apply to exits.

 In brief, transfer taxes are, in principle, lower and the taxation of capital gains may likewise be lower with a share deal.
 However, purchasers generally require asset and liability guarantees.

 i Regulatory framework

-The OPCI was created by ordinance of 13 October 2005.15 OPCIs are unlisted real estate investment funds, having as their main object the acquisition or construction of properties for the purpose of letting or holding interests in companies with predominantly real estate assets.
+The OPCI was created by an ordinance dated 13 October 2005.11 OPCIs are real estate investment funds whose purpose is the acquisition or construction of properties for rental purposes and the holding of interests in real estate-rich companies with a similar purpose.

 ii Overview of the various regulated investment vehicles

 Corporate forms and articles of association

 OPCIs take one of two forms: either a SPPICAV (an open-ended investment company with predominantly real estate assets) or an FPI (a real estate investment fund).
 SPPICAVs can be incorporated as either an SA or an SAS.
 The latter form is much more widely used in practice, owing to its flexibility compared with the SA.
 SPPICAVs are subject to both the special provisions of the French Monetary and Financial Code (MFC) and the general provisions applicable to SAs and SASs, with certain exceptions.